Skip to main content

 -H "Content-Type: application/json"

-The response provides full configuration details for that signal type, including all available filters, default values, and example payloads.
-This is the information you will need when you move on to configuring your first intent signal.
+The response gives you the full configuration details for that signal type, including all available filters, default values, and example payloads.
+That’s the information you’ll need when you move on to configuring your first intent signal.

 Step 5: Handle Errors Gracefully